cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 Node `C` keeps a map of `disabledRoutes` per peer and uses it to determine whether a transaction should be forwarded.

 Entries for a particular peer are reset if a peer sends a `ResetRoute` message or if a peer disconnects.
+More details on the messages exchanged to achieve this can be found in the section on newly introduced code changes.

 ### Redundancy control